-Allow me to talk about the expectations versus realities of condo living in the Philippines this time.
+This time, I’ll talk about the expectations versus realities of condo living in the Philippines based on my experiences.
 For this topic, I will turn to SMDC since I am dealing with them first hand.
 Nonetheless, I think these are generally applicable to the all developers, and if you are a condo owner, you may have the same or better experiences than me.
 Let me list down a few points on the expectations and realities about buying and owning a condominium unit from SMDC.

 1. Let’s start from the inquiry phase, always check for “other charges”.